 We knew things had to change, the next year.
 As “goodie day" approached, the number of orders grew to well over 100.
 We decided to try our luck at going into business with her SECRET recipe.
 Our test market was the LADYBUG BAZAAR in Battle Ground, Washington.
 With the support of our friend (we will call her Madeline) we shared her booth and gave out samples of our delicious Rum Cake.
 We sold everything we had and took orders for more Rum Cakes.
 Things went so well that we were Forced Into Business (this was also the name Barbara was thinking for the new business).
 It was decided to completely revamp our home kitchen into a Department of Agriculture Certified Domestic Bakery/Kitchen.
 This took time and money.
 Fortunately though we knew we had a good product, but it didn’t allay the fear of the unknown.

 We opened our doors for business in October of 1992.
 Local television heard of our opening and decided to do a Human-Interest story on New Business’ in the area.
 We became big news as the story ran at in the morning and the orders for Rum Cakes started rolling in at The television station was so overwhelmed with calls they ran the story on the report and on the 6:00 p.m. evening new.
 We had over 500 orders from October through November of that year.
 It was also in 1992 we attended our first outside venue for selling our new product (America’s Largest Christmas Bazaar).
 With the advertising the television news crews gave us (and I shouldn’t forget the Newspapers ran a story too) we sold another 500+ Rum Cakes in just two weeks.
 This with only one variety of Rum Cake…”Original”.
 We are open from October through January.
 Our list of Rum Cakes include Original Rum Cake; Chocolate Fudge Rum Cake; Cinnamon Rum Raisin Rum Cake; Pumpkin Rum Cake; Lemon Rum Cake, Banana Rum Cake; Pina-Colada, and the Whiskey Cake .
-We are experimenting with new recipes yearly and present a new variety approximately every two years.
+We are experimenting with new recipes yearly.
 We have expanded into the cyberspace arena with our website: http://www.barbarastoreyrumcakes.com and are looking forward to making more new friends with our future baking endeavors.

 Our motto at Barbara Storey’s Rum Cakes is to never take short cuts and to give a quality product, to our customers, each and every time.
 We look forward to visiting with you at our e-mail: email@example.com be sure to write us and let us know what you thought of your cake.